Schwinger particle production: Rapid switch off of the external field versus dynamical assistance: Perturbation theory. Individual Sauter pulse

 where $p_0 = \sqrt{m^2 + \boldsymbol{p}^2} = \sqrt{m^2 + p_\parallel^2 + \boldsymbol{p}_\perp^2}$.
 To perform the calculations for a Sauter pulse $E(t) = \varepsilon/\cosh^2 (t/\tau)$, we use the Fourier transform

 which can be obtained, e.g., by means of the residue theorem [it was also used in Eq.~\eqref{eq:fourier1}].
 It brings us to Eq.~\eqref{eq:weak_PT}.
 The PT approach accurately predicts the particle yield if $\gamma_\varepsilon \equiv m/|e\varepsilon \tau| \gg 1$.
-Note that the integrand represents the number density of the particles produced and coincides with Eq.~(44) from Ref.~\cite{gavrilov_prd_1996} (one should take into account the spin degeneracy).
+Note that the integrand in Eq.~\eqref{eq:weak_PT} represents the spin-summed number density of the particles produced and coincides with Eq.~(44) from Ref.~\cite{gavrilov_prd_1996} multiplied by the spin factor $2$.

 In order to derive the small-$\tau$ expression~\eqref{eq:weak_PT_lin}, we will perform the integration in terms of dimensionless $\xi = \tau p_\parallel$ and $\eta = \tau^2 |\boldsymbol{p}_\perp|^2$.
 One obtains